ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 ## Submit the Docker image

-First, you should install AWS CLI version 2.
-Please refer to [Installing the AWS CLI version 2 on Linux](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html).

-After installing, set your AWS ID and credential.
-Please refer to [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html). **Note: Please use your root access keys.** (refer to [Creating Access Keys for the Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_add-key)) Or your submission may fail.

-Then, you can push your Docker image to the allocated ECR repo:
+You can push your Docker image to the allocated ECR repo as following steps:

 **(692230297653 is organizers' AWS account, please don't change)**